SusheelThapa/command/CONTRIBUTING.md

 ### Make Changes

-Make your changes to the code, documentation, or other project files.
+Make your changes to the code, documentation, or other project files with reference  to this [discussion](https://github.com/SusheelThapa/command/discussions/7).

 > Sam add documentation for the `tar` command.